| [feed.htm]

 or to nullify or negate it. -SGM John G. Stepanek, "As a Senior NCO Sees

-A lot of you out there may think courage and heroic acts are too much
+It."
+Army Digest, Aug 1967, p.
+6 A lot of you out there may think courage and heroic acts are too much

 a matter of circumstance- and this is peacetime, or you sit at a desk,